Throughout the summer we tested your knowledge of advance decisions with a medico-legal quiz based on popular guidance and advice from our website.

 - The patient has acted in a way that is clearly inconsistent with the advance decision (correct answer)

 - There are reasonable grounds for believing that there have been changes in circumstances which would have affected a patient’s advance decision (correct answer)

 For guidance, see Mental Capacity Act.

 Do all advance decisions need to be made in writing?

 In the case ‘An advance decision to refuse antibiotic treatment’ a GP member contacted the MDU about the validity of an advance decision.
 In the outcome, was the GP satisfied that the patient did not have capacity?

 Read the full case study in the MDU app

-This guidance was correct at publication 22/10/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/10/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.